s3-ahsu/s3-ahsu-BIO-312-Final-Credit-Repository/README.md

-# BIO 312/Final Credit Repository-s3-ahsu
+# BIO 312 Final Credit Repository-s3-ahsu
 This repository contains all the commands that would need to be run to re-do the analysis for labs 3,4,5,6,and 8.

 # Contents